CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 When considering Topic 0 wordcloud more closely, it was obvious that “hair”, “iron” “clips” and “flat” were the largest in size in that wordcloud; they were the highest weighted terms in that topic.
-For that reason, it was easily determined that this particular topic could be interpreted as hair heating tools.
+For that reason, it was easily determined that this particular topic could be interpreted as hair heating tools topic.

 <p align="center">
   <iframe src="./data/lda_results/wordclouds/topic_0.png" width="800" height="500"></iframe>